Mecademic/mecademicpy/README.md

 The user should use python's built-in `try...except` blocks to handle appropriate exceptions.

+### Handling Robot safety stop conditions
+(Note: This section applies to robots running firmware 10.1 and above)

+The robot may encounter safety stop conditions based on external safety signals (EStop, PStop1, PStop2, operation mode changed, enabling device released) or other conditions (connection timeout).
+It is recommended to use `GetSafetyStatus` to learn about the current safety stop signals status.
+The `on_safety_stop`, `on_safety_stop_reset`, `on_safety_stop_resettable` and `on_safety_stop_state_change` callbacks can also be used to manage the safety stop signals status.

+Some safety stop signals cause motor voltage to be removed (EStop, PStop1, operation mode change, etc.).
+When these safety signals are present, the robot cannot be activated until the safety signals are reset.
+For safety reasons, resetting these signals cannot be done programmatically from the Mecademicpy API.
+They require to press the Reset button on the power supply (or trigger the reset function from dedicated power supply input pins).

+Other safety stop signals will cause the robot to pause motion (PStop2, enabling device released, connection dropped).
+Once these safety conditions are resolved, the robot may be activated or, if already activated, motion can be resumed using `ResumeMotion()`.

+For more information about safety signals, refer to the robot's programming manual.

 ### Preserved State on Disconnection

 Once the robot is disconnected, not all states are immediately cleared.
 Therefore, it is possible to still get the last-known state of the robot.